MithrilMan/MithrilShards/doc/bitcoin-shard/network.md

 ## Peer Context

-Default Mithril Shards implementation uses `PeerContext` class to store, amongh other thigns, informations like peer unique identification, direction (inbound/outbound) remote and local endpoints, user agent identification, negotiated protocol version and other attachable properties leveraging the .Net [IFeatureCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.features.ifeaturecollection?view=aspnetcore-5.0) interface.
+Default Mithril Shards implementation uses `PeerContext` class to store, among other things, information like peer unique identification, direction (inbound/outbound) remote and local endpoints, user agent identification, negotiated protocol version and other attachable properties leveraging the .Net [IFeatureCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.features.ifeaturecollection?view=aspnetcore-5.0) interface.

-Bitcoin needs some additional information and some of the properties that are ubiquitous needed among all optional Bitcoin features (shards) like wallet, apis, indexer, etc... have been defined directly into `BitcoinPeerContext` that extends the defualt `PeerContext`.
+Bitcoin needs some additional information and some of the properties that are ubiquitous needed among all optional Bitcoin features (shards) like wallet, APIs, indexer, etc... have been defined directly into `BitcoinPeerContext` that extends the default `PeerContext`.
 Some of the additional properties are Permissions (that may change the FN behavior based on its set) and TimeOffset, that's an important aspect for the consensus logic.

 Another important property exposed by peer context is the `ConnectionCancellationTokenSource` property, that's a CancellationTokenSource that can be used to trigger the disconnection from a peer.
 It's internally used to know when the connection has been closed, to stop the execution of async methods that rely on an active connection to a remote peer.